alorenz465446/NYC_Parking_Tickets/README.md

 # NYC_Parking_Tickets
 ## Overview

-This analysis uses machine learning to look closely at parking tickets handed out in New York City.
+This analysis will use machine learning to look closely at parking tickets for New York City in the year 2017.
+This data was chosen based off of how versatile and multifacted the it is.
+Data was produced by NYC Department of Finance.
 Using random foresting, we can identify any patterns. </br>
 </br>
 **Possible Questions/Trends**
 1. Correlation to type (commercial/passenger)